Mercury13/unicodia/README.md

 These fonts are taken to Unicodia without author’s consent:
 * Craggy font with missing/trivial tables.
 Examples: Garay, Tolong Siki
-* Font without license belonging to author of Unicode request and released by him/her.
+* Font without license belonging to the author of Unicode request and released by him/her.
 Examples: Makasar (now replaced), Tangsa
-* Author is surely SIL, even if found elsewhere.
+* The author is surely SIL, even if found elsewhere.
 Example: Toto
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)
+* I never rip fonts from Unicode charts, always use TTF form.
+But the authors of fixup fonts can on completely unrelated characters.
+Examples: PlanGothic P2.

 ## CJK
 **The only person I could ask about ideographs has died.
 Let these rules be for history, maybe I’ll coin others.**